nodejs/nodejs.dev/src/documentation/0034-javascript-promises/index.md

 * the Fetch API
 * Service Workers

-It's unlikely that in modern JavaScript you'll find yourself _not_ using promises, so let's start diving right into them.
+It's highly unlikely that in modern JavaScript you'll find yourself _not_ using promises, so let's start diving right into them.

 ---